 and more bands will be attached in the same way.
-The results are summarized in Figure \ref{fig: different bands using in a single network}, where we see that combining the two most promising bands improves the uncertainty by about $0.1$ days, but adding more bands does not help.
-Comparing these results to Figure \ref{fig: different bands multiplying distributions from singe networks}, where different distributions from Figure \ref{fig: 8 different bands, each one seperatly} are multiplied with each other\footnote{We assume that different filters have independent detector noise.}, we see that a single RF model for multiple filters does not profit much from multiple bands.
-Therefore it is preferable to use a single RF model per band and combine them afterwards.
-Using three or more filters can also help to identify potential biases in a single band as pointed out in Section \ref{sec: Evaluation on SNEMO test set}.
-Combining $r$, $i$, and $z$ band via multiplication helps to reduce the uncertainty by more than a factor of two in comparison to using just the $i$ band for our system with $\sourcez = 0.76$.
-Further bands which might be considered for follow-up observations are the $g$ and $y$ band.
+The results are summarized in Fig. \ref{fig: different bands using in a single network}, where we see that combining the two most promising bands improves the uncertainty by about $0.1$ days, but adding more bands does not help.
+Comparing these results to Fig. \ref{fig: different bands multiplying distributions from singe networks}, where different distributions from Fig. \ref{fig: 8 different bands, each one seperatly} are multiplied with each other\footnote{We assume that different filters have independent detector noise.}, we see that a single RF model for multiple filters does not profit much from multiple bands.
+Therefore, it is preferable to use a single RF model per band and combine them afterward.
+Using three or more filters can also help to identify potential biases in a single band as pointed out in Sect. \ref{sec: Evaluation on SNEMO test set}.
+Combining the $r$, $i$, and $z$ bands via multiplication helps to reduce the uncertainty by more than a factor of two in comparison to using just the $i$ band for our system with $\sourcez = 0.76$.
+Further bands that might be considered for follow-up observations are the $g$ and $y$ bands.